vasigavr1/Odyssey/README.md

  * The following changes are temporary (i.e. need to be performed after a reboot)

 ## Tested on
-* Infiniband cluster of 9 inter-connected nodes, via a Mellanox MSX6012F-BS switch, each one equiped with a single-port 56Gb Infiniband NIC (Mellanox MCX455A-FCAT PCIe-gen3 x16).
+* Infiniband cluster of 5 inter-connected nodes, via a Mellanox MSX6012F-BS switch, each one equiped with a single-port 56Gb Infiniband NIC (Mellanox MCX455A-FCAT PCIe-gen3 x16).
-* OS: Ubuntu 14.04 (Kernel: 3.13.0-32-generic)
+* OS: Ubuntu 18.04.1 LTS (Kernel: 4.15.0-55-generic)